dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 The output ASCII files are named similarly:

-point_stat_PREFIX_HHMMSSL_YYYYMMDD_HHMMSSV_TYPE.txt where TYPE is one of mpr, fho, ctc, cts, cnt, mctc, mcts, pct, pstd, pjc, prc, ecnt, rps, eclv, sl1l2, sal1l2, vl1l2, vcnt or val1l2 to indicate the line type it contains.
+point_stat_PREFIX_HHMMSSL_YYYYMMDD_HHMMSSV_TYPE.txt where TYPE is one of mpr, fho, ctc, cts, cnt, mctc, mcts, pct, pstd, pjc, prc, ecnt, orank, rps, eclv, sl1l2, sal1l2, vl1l2, vcnt or val1l2 to indicate the line type it contains.

 The first set of header columns are common to all of the output files generated by the Point-Stat tool.
 Tables describing the contents of the header columns and the contents of the additional columns for each line type are listed in the following tables.
 The ECNT line type is described in :numref:`table_ES_header_info_es_out_ECNT`.
+The ORANK line type is described in :numref:`table_ES_header_info_es_out_ORANK`.
 The RPS line type is described in :numref:`table_ES_header_info_es_out_RPS`.

 .. _table_PS_header_info_point-stat_out: